jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-In October 2023, the US Department of Commerce's National Institute of Standards and Technology (NIST) finalized its guidance for managing cybersecurity risks for EV extreme fast charging infrastructure with NIST IR 8473 Cybersecurity Framework Profile for Electric Vehicle Extreme Fast Charging Infrastructure.185 EV charging stations and charging infrastructure are vulnerable to a wide range of cybersecurity threats since they rely on complex infrastructure, interconnectivity, and multiple data networks.
-NIST IR 8473 offers a holistic framework, covering the entire EV charging landscape.The guidelines include:
+In October 2023, the US Department of Commerce's National Institute of Standards and Technology (NIST) finalized its guidance for managing cybersecurity risks for EV extreme fast charging infrastructure with NIST IR 8473 – Cybersecurity Framework Profile for Electric Vehicle Extreme Fast Charging Infrastructure.185 EV charging stations and charging infrastructure are vulnerable to a wide range of cybersecurity threats since they rely on complex infrastructure, interconnectivity, and multiple data networks.
+NIST IR 8473 offers a holistic framework, covering the entire EV charging landscape.

+The guidelines include:
 Electric vehicles
 Extreme fast charging (XFC)
 XFC cloud or third\-party operations
 Utility and building networks
 Furthermore, NIST IR 8473 has a well\-established section for data protection, based on the ISO 21434 standard.186
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 87
-The framework suggested by NIST is voluntary, but its designed to help EV charging stakeholders to develop specific processes to understand, assess, and communicate their cybersecurity posture as a part of their risk management process.
+The framework suggested by NIST is voluntary, but it’s designed to help EV charging stakeholders to develop specific processes to understand, assess, and communicate their cybersecurity posture as a part of their risk management process.